aderusha/DDD-Printable-Wall-Control-System/README.md

 Centerpieces are designed to mount between a pair of sidepieces.
 Centerpieces are designed to create custom hook, shelf, or hangar solutions which can snap into place between a variety of sidepieces.

 The simplest use case to create a single hook might involve a sidepiece along with a retainer pin to help keep the part in place in the slot.
-Most use cases will involve a left/right combination of sidepieces, with a centerpiece in the middle to create a modular hanging solution with interchangable parts.
+Most use cases will involve a left/right combination of sidepieces, with a centerpiece in the middle to create a modular hanging solution with interchangeable parts.

 ### DDD Printable Wall Control Quickhooks